AdobeDocs/campaign-standard.en/help/sending/using/managing-typologies.md

    ![](assets/typologies-list.png)

-1. Define the typology's **[!UICONTROL Label]**, then click the **[!UICONTROL Add an element]** button to select the typology rules that you want to include.
+1. Define the typology **[!UICONTROL Label]**, then click the **[!UICONTROL Add an element]** button to select the typology rules that you want to include in it.
 For more on typology rules, refer to [this section](../../sending/using/managing-typology-rules.md).

    ![](assets/typology_addrules.png)

    >[!NOTE]
    >
    >The **[!UICONTROL IP affinity]** field allows you to manage the affinities according to your configuration.
-These are defined in the instance's configuration file.
-If you want to use the affinities, contact your administrator.
+They are defined in the instance's configuration file.
+If you want to use the affinities contact your administrator.

 1. Click **[!UICONTROL Create]** to confirm your selection.
 Your typology is now ready to be used in messages.